 Fill the loader with paint and turn it on.
 While wearing ASTM compliant paintball goggles, in an area where all bystanders are protected, remove the barrel blocker and fire over a chronograph to measure the velocity.
+Expose the SP-8's vertical regulator by removing the magazine.
 Using a 5/8-inch open-end wrench or adjustable wrench on the flats at the bottom of the vertical regulator, turn clockwise to increase velocity/pressure, and counter-clockwise to decrease.
-Take three or four shots after every adjustment to allow the gas pressure inside the Epiphany to stabilize.
-Adjust until the marker is firing consistently within the limits for the field where you are playing (for safety reasons, never adjust the Epiphany to fire at greater than 300 feet per second.)
-As you adjust, check the Epiphany's pressure gauge to be certain you stay below the Epiphany's operating limit of 280 psi.
-Depending on what modes of fire are allowed at the field where you are playing (semi-automatic, rebound, etc.) you may need to adjust the Epiphany's firing mode.
+Take three or four shots after every adjustment to allow the gas pressure inside the SP-8 to stabilize.
+Adjust until the marker is firing consistently within the limits for the field where you are playing (for safety reasons, never adjust the SP-8 to fire at greater than 300 feet per second.)
+As you adjust, check the marker's pressure gauge to be certain you stay below the SP-8's operating limit of 200 psi.
+Depending on what modes of fire are allowed at the field where you are playing (semi-automatic, rebound, etc.) you may need to adjust the SP-8's firing mode.
 See the Electronic Adjustment section for more information.
 Shoot out the competition, hang the flag and win the game.